"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Why is AIG-SC Being Created? ( )

-Beyond content-related motivations, participants were drawn to the technical challenge of content creation: \pquote{I'll be kind of like ready to, you know, jerk off or something... but then it's like, I get like sidetracked by like the technical stuff...[I'll] forget that I was even into it on that sexual level in the first place}~(\Pfortyseven{}).
+Beyond content-related motivations, participants were drawn to the technical challenge of content creation: \pquote{I'll be kind of like ready to, you know, jerk off or something... but then it's like, I get like sidetracked by like the technical stuff...
+[I'll] forget that I was even into it on that sexual level in the first place}~(\Pfortyseven{}).
 As discussed in Section~\ref{sec:creator-backgrounds}, many participants had technical backgrounds in computer science, software engineering, or machine learning.
-AIG-SC provides an outlet to \pquote{flex these skills}~(\Pthirtyfour{}).
+AIG-SC provided an outlet to \pquote{flex these skills}~(\Pthirtyfour{}).

-Meanwhile, others develop technical skills through AI sexual content creation: \pquote{I've actually learned a bit of Python code throughout this.
+Meanwhile, others developed technical skills through AI sexual content creation: \pquote{I've actually learned a bit of Python code throughout this.
 I learned how to use Git through GitHub and how to download certain programs}~(\Pthirtyseven{}).
 Those who wanted to gain technical skills found that generating AIG-SC provided enjoyment while doing so:~\pquote{I wanted to learn the new [AI] tools and so I thought it was kind of a interesting creative outlet that was also stimulating as well}~(\Pthirtyfour{}).

-Participants may also view themselves as contributing technical knowledge to the community or innovating on the state of the art: \textit{``It was less about satisfying myself and more about trying to generate the most realistic looking image''}~(\Peleven{}).
-This may entail focusing on certain features, such as \pquote{...perfect hands, perfect eyes}~(\Pfive{}).
+Participants also viewed themselves as contributing technical knowledge to AIG-SC communities or innovating on the state of the art in generative AI: \textit{``It was less about satisfying myself and more about trying to generate the most realistic looking image''}~(\Peleven{}).
+This might entail focusing on certain features, such as \pquote{...perfect hands, perfect eyes}~(\Pfive{}).
 Often participants described the novelty of creating content in this space: \pquote{There’s this kind of frontier feeling where people are helping each other out to try and, you know, make something cutting edge, in that sort of spirit of like open source}~(\Pthirtyfour{}).
 This fueled desires to create content since it provided a challenge: \pquote{Because for me, it’s like this quest, or this test.
 Like, I want to see if I can make it}~(\Pten{}).